EighteenZi/rocksdb_wiki/Proposals-on-Improving-Rocksdb's-Options.md

 **And we can also do the verification when we are building optoins**.
 Not all these intents are compatible with each other.
 For example, you cannot specify plain table and block-based table; universal compaction may work poorly with some type of table format (I'm just making up an example).

-### More future actions
+### More proposals
-By aggregating the feedback from other team members, we can also do the following in the future (more effort requires):
+By aggregating the feedback from other team members, there are also some more complicated yet powerful directions to go:

 1. Getting the options used by all Facebook's rocksdb instances and their environment (qps, memory, cpu).
 These can help us better pinpoint how people use rocksdb and how can we improve them.
 2. Automatic options advisor, which can ask user questions and then generate the options accordingly.
 Also it will do dynamic analysis on the system and give options improvement suggestions for users.